allenai/allennlp/README.md

 You can now test your installation with `./scripts/verify.py`.

-Our Docker image contains the AllenNLP source rather than a `pip` installation.
-Consequently, the `allennlp` commandline tool is not installed and you will have to use `./allennlp/run.py` instead.

 ### Installing from source

 You can also install AllenNLP by cloning our git repository: